TwoSpikes/music-player.nvim/README.md

 It can read files in directory and recursively read directories

 It supports links to YouTube videos and playlists.
-(It will unpack a playlist and add videos in it to queue)
+(It will unpack a playlist (-s) and add videos in it to queue)

 Press `p` to pause/unpause.